 Innovative Approaches by Junior Archaeological Researchers

-In discussing the potential reasons for this, students proclaimed insecurity on the relevance of their work to a broader archaeological field, as well as mere inexperience and unfamiliarity with the process of publication.
+Students proclaimed their source of hesitance to be insecurity regarding the relevance of their work to a broader archaeological field, as well as inexperience and unfamiliarity with the process of publication.
 While most students produce over 100,000 words during the first years of their academic career, the majority of this work is only read by a handful of people.
-Acknowledging the fact that these studies have huge potential by providing 'fresh' contributions to the field of archaeology, a group of 4 (former) Leiden students took the initiative to create a platform for publishing such work.
+Acknowledging the fact that this research has huge potential by providing 'fresh' contributions to the field of archaeology, a group of four Leiden students took the initiative to create a platform for publishing such work.

 This resulted in the journal INTER-SECTION, an accessible and stimulating platform aimed to bridge the gap between education and research by promoting and facilitating the publication of innovative studies conducted by archaeologists at the early stages of their scientific career.